mz19933/Terraform_AWS/README.md

 ## <p align="center"><strong>🔮 Documentation for Terraform on AWS. 🔮 </strong></p>

-This guide will present a simple project goal - using TF to Deploy an AWS service, and the steps necessary for achieving it.
+This guide will present a simple project goal - using TF to Deploy an AWS service, and the necessary components for achieving it.

 ### Get started  🚀
 Download and setup Terraform on Ubuntu/Windows.